lcrespom/Modulator/synthlib.md

 	*destination* property of the *ac* parameter will be used.

 ####noteOn(midi, velocity, when)
 Forwards the *noteOn* call to one of the voices.
-Currently the voice selection criterion is based on the least-recently started note.
 The parameters are the same as with the Voice class *noteOn* method.

 ####noteOff(midi, velocity, when)